 Most importantly, Connect 5 is an emergency notification system used to communicate information during an emergency or crisis that disrupts normal operation of the campus or threatens the immediate health or safety of members of the campus community.
 All University students, faculty and staff are automatically registered for Connect 5 with their official university e-mail address.
 The ASU Police Department and The Emergency Management Coordinator encourages each employee and student to add other contact information such as mobile numbers (voice/text) and personal email addresses to their Connect 5 account.
 Parents, media, visitors, and other interested parties may also register for Connect 5 account on a voluntary, self-subscription basis.
-To access Connect 5 please use the following link; https://asurams.bbcportal.com/ nttps://asurams.bbcportal.com/ Employees are expected to remain in contact with their supervisors during any closure or relocation situation.
-The Chief of Police will determine the communication procedures and extent to which employees are expected to remain in contact.
-Further, Chief of Police communicates human capital guidance for emergencies (pay, leave, staffing, work scheduling, benefits, telework, hiring authorities and other human resources flexibilities) to managers in an effort to help continue essential functions during an emergency.
-Insert Departmental Emergency contact procedures in the field below.
-To rapidly communicate with employees in an emergency, the Division of Crisis Management & Preparedness encourages all departments to prepare and maintain a call tree.
-Departments should also identify multiple communications systems that can be used for backup, after hours, off campus, or for other contingencies.
+To access Connect 5 please use the following link; https://asurams.bbcportal.com/ tact with their supervisors during any closure or will determine the communication es are expected to remain in contact.
+Further, es human capital guidance for emergencies (pay, telework, hiring authorities and other human fort to help continue essential functions during an